-Overdrive supports over 38,000 libraries in 70 countries, including the New York and Los Angeles Public Libraries.
+Overdrive supports tens of thousands of libraries in 70 countries, including the New York and Los Angeles Public Libraries.
 If you’re based in the US — or any major city elsewhere for that matter — chances are your local library works with it.

 How to Do It